Eric Greitens: Indictment

 On February 22, 2018, a St. Louis grand jury indicted Greitens on felony invasion of privacy charges.
 He was released on his own recognizance and waived his first appearance.
 The judge denied a defense motion to have a bench trial rather than a jury trial and a defense motion to dismiss the indictment.

-In pre-trial depositions, William Tisaby, a former FBI agent who assisted St. Louis Circuit Attorney Kim Gardner with the Greitens investigations, affirmed to defense attorneys that he had taken notes during his interview of K.S.
-After attorneys pressed him to turn over the notes, he changed his testimony and asserted that he had not taken notes during the interview.
-Video footage, initially withheld from defense attorneys but later tendered, showed Tisaby taking notes during his interview with K.S. while in Gardner's presence.
+In pre-trial depositions, William Tisaby, a former FBI agent who assisted St. Louis Circuit Attorney Kim Gardner with the Greitens investigations, affirmed to defense attorneys that he had taken notes during his interview of K. S. After attorneys pressed him to turn over the notes, he changed his testimony and asserted that he had not taken notes during the interview.
+Video footage, initially withheld from defense attorneys but later tendered, showed Tisaby taking notes during his interview with K. S. while in Gardner's presence.

 Dismissal of criminal charges

-Prosecutors withdrew the felony invasion of privacy charge on May 14, 2018 after investigators failed to find the alleged photo that formed the basis of the charge.
+Prosecutors withdrew the felony invasion of privacy charge on May 14, 2018, after investigators failed to find the alleged photo that formed the basis of the charge.

 The circuit attorney referred the case to a special prosecutor, Jean Peters Baker of Kansas City.
 Baker declined to refile charges, citing the statutes of limitations and insufficient evidence.
 The Kansas City Star confirmed that at the conclusion of Gardner's and Baker's investigations, evidence of an alleged photo was never produced.

 Special Investigative Committee report

-Several Republican members of the Missouri House of Representatives called on Greitens to resign after K.S.'s allegations were made public.
+Several Republican members of the Missouri House of Representatives called on Greitens to resign after K. S.'s allegations were made public.
 Missouri Attorney General Hawley called the situation "very grave".
 Illinois governor Bruce Rauner, a Greitens campaign contributor and ally, called on him to resign.

-On April 11, 2018, a Special Investigative Committee (SIC) of the Missouri House of Representatives released an initial 24-page report detailing the allegations from K.S.
-The report concluded that K.S. was credible.
-It detailed the alleged precautions Greitens took to hide the affair, including making K.S. change clothes and leave all of her belongings in his kitchen.
-The report also noted Greitens' alleged use of a nude photo to blackmail K.S. and Greitens' alleged physical and verbal abuse.
-In a four-page report issued on April 30, 2018, the SIC chair, Republican Representative Jay Barnes, stated that Greitens' claims that K.S.'s testimony was inconsistent were groundless.
+On April 11, 2018, a Special Investigative Committee (SIC) of the Missouri House of Representatives released an initial 24-page report detailing the allegations from K. S. The report concluded that K. S. was credible.
+It detailed the alleged precautions Greitens took to hide the affair, including making K. S. change clothes and leave all of her belongings in his kitchen.
+The report also noted Greitens's alleged use of a nude photo to blackmail K. S. and Greitens's alleged physical and verbal abuse.
+In a four-page report issued on April 30, 2018, the SIC chair, Republican Representative Jay Barnes, stated that Greitens's claims that K. S.'s testimony was inconsistent were groundless.